 Parents and teachers must attend to the needs of the whole child as they join as allies in education and partners in the nurturing of children.
 This consistent, cohesive focus on providing all kids with leadership, love, laughter, and learning will ensure that no child feels abandoned or ill equipped to navigate the complexities and challenges that life will present to them.

 You are encouraged to share other favorite classic, contemporary, and multicultural characters, both female and male, in the Comments section below.
 Orphaned, abandoned, or far from home, let’s expand the list of young protagonists who summon the inner strength to carry on and conquer their fears.
+Also check out Booklist’s 50 Best YA Books of All Time.

 A companion to this article is featured on Edutopia as Young Adult Novels that Teach a Growth Mindset where it has been read by well over 210,000 educators and parents and has been shared over 23,000 times!
 It highlights an ethnically diverse array of eight more literary protagonists.
 The emphasis of this all-new article is on how these heroes model growth mindset to students.
 Included are two additional orphaned main characters from Island of the Blue Dolphins and The House of the Scorpion.